common-fate/docs-archive/docs/approvals/configuration/org-units.md

 Navigate to the Access Rule Create page and select the Provider Input Field
 ![](/img/org-units/1.png)

 You will see three fields: Accounts, Organizational Units and Permission Sets.
-By selecting an account it will be individuall added to the list of accounts.
+By selecting an account it will be individually added to the list of accounts.

-By selecting an OU it will add all accounts within that OU.
-You can also add accounts and OUs at the same time.
+Granted Approvals will show you a preview of what accounts will be available for selection by Granted Approvals end users.
+You can also add individual accounts and OUs at the same time.

-Selecting a Permission Set will reduce the access scope of the accounts you have selected to that permission set.
-If you select multiple permission sets, the requesting user can select one of those permission sets when making their access request.

 ## How do I setup an OU in my AWS account?

 Using the AWS CLI you can create an OU in your account.
 You can read more about the CLI [here](https://docs.aws.amazon.com/cli/latest/reference/organizations/create-organizational-unit.html).
 The following command will create an OU named "Engineering" in the Root OU of your account.

 ```
+ROOT_OU_ID=$(aws organizations list-roots --query "Roots[0].Id" --output text)
-aws organizations create-organizational-unit --parent-id <root-ou-id> --name "Engineering"
+aws organizations create-organizational-unit --parent-id $ROOT_OU_ID --name "Engineering"
 ```

 You can find the Root OU ID by running the following command: